bezerker/sndai/README.md

    npm install
    ```

-2. Set environment variables (create a `.env` file or export in your shell):
+2. Set environment variables (use `.env.development` for local dev or export in your shell):

 - Blizzard API (required for character lookups)
   - `BLIZZARD_CLIENT_ID`